gaschgithub/microrhythm-analysis/README.md

 This repository represents the **final research state** of the computational analysis conducted for the undergraduate thesis.
-It is not intended as a continuously evolving software project, but as a documented, inspectable research artifact suitable for academic and artistic evaluation.
+It is not intended as a continuously evolving software project, but as a documented research artifact.